jfisher37/prequel/README.md

 ## Description

-This application is designed to be a video upload and streaming service specifically for independent film/TV show creators to upload their work and for industry professionals to find new projects to fund.
+This application is a video upload and streaming service specifically for independent film/TV show creators to upload their work and for industry professionals to find new projects to fund.
 Unaffiliated viewers can view and provide likes/dislikes to videos posted, providing industry professionals with a barometer of public interest in a work as well.
 The overall goal of the project is to get more industry eyes on up-and-coming independent creators.

 It was created using a MERN-stack setup: